perceptimagery/sprie-widget-docs/content/docs/Embed/index.md

 ></div>
 ```

+### Universal barcode
+You can also add barcode id to `data-sprie-barcode` attribute.
+Please make sure either one of barcode or sku is present as attribute.

 ## Customisation
 You can inject classes dynamically to the underlying content with `data-class` attribute.
 You can also customise how the preview looks by providing customisation options in `data-model-options` attribute.